 - pet or wild dogs

-Salmonellosis is very contagious.
-It can be spread by someone who’s contracted it even if they aren’t showing any symptoms or have undergone successful antibiotic treatment.
+Salmonellosis is contagious.
+Although transmission from person to person is rare, it can be spread by someone who’s contracted it even if they aren’t showing any symptoms or have undergone successful antibiotic treatment.

-Sharing saliva or mouth-to-mouth contact with someone who’s carrying the bacteria can transmit them.
-Kissing and sexual activities that expose you to fecal bacteria, such as anal sex, can all make you vulnerable to contracting the bacteria, too.
+Sexual activities that expose you to fecal bacteria, such as anal sex, can make you vulnerable to contracting the bacteria.

 Putting an object in your mouth that was touched by someone with an active infection can also spread salmonellosis.

-Salmonellosis symptoms usually last for about four to seven days.
+Salmonellosis symptoms usually last for about 4 to 7 days.
 A person can still transmit the bacteria for several weeks after symptoms fade, and even several months later.

-Most Salmonella bacteria live on dry surfaces for up to four hours before they’re no longer infectious.
+Most Salmonella bacteria live on dry surfaces for up to 4 hours before they’re no longer infectious.
 But Salmonella’s survival rate also depends on its species.
-A 2003 study found that Salmonella enteritidis can survive for four days in high enough amounts to still lead to illness.
+A 2003 study found that Salmonella enteritidis can survive for 4 days on a heavily contaminated surface.

 Once salmonellosis takes hold, you’ll start experiencing symptoms rather suddenly.

 - Don’t share anything with someone who has salmonellosis.
-Also, don’t share anything of yours that touches your hands or mouth when you have it.
+Specifically, don’t share anything of yours that touches your hands or mouth when you have it.

-- Don’t kiss or have sex if you or the other person has contracted the bacteria.
+- Don’t have sex if you or the other person has contracted the bacteria.

 - Avoid sharing anything that’s touched your mouth with anyone else until you’re certain you’re no longer carrying the bacteria.

-- Wash your hands immediately after handling animals like reptiles, amphibians, livestock like cows and horses, and both feral and pet animals.
+- Wash your hands immediately after handling animals such as birds, reptiles, amphibians, livestock such as cows and horses, and both wild and pet animals.

 - Clean any surface that’s come into contact with raw meat or other raw foods that may carry bacteria.